UtrechtUniversity/nudging/README.md

 `poetry run python src/check_data.py`

-This should give a summary of the datasets in `data/external`.
+This should give a summary of the datasets stored in `data/external`.

 ### Prepare
 Calculate nudge succes per subject with: